 There are two types of heel spur:

-- Lower heel spur (underside of foot; plantar area): this is a bony protrusion on the underside of the heel.
+This is a bony protrusion on the underside of the heel.
 A lower (or inferior) heel spur is caused by too much strain on the plantar fascia.

-- Rear heel spur (on back of heel): this is a bony growth where the Achilles tendon attaches to the bone.
+This is a bony growth where the Achilles tendon attaches to the bone.
 In this case, you’ll get pain in the back of your heel.
 A rear (or posterior) heel spur is caused by too much strain on the Achilles tendon.

 In the past, physicians would usually operate on a heel spur, but this only rarely offered long-term improvements for the pain.
 Here’s the good news: surgery is only necessary in the rarest of cases.
 In fact, you can alleviate heel spur pain with the tips provided below.